fbpx

 This is because there is nothing in the clipped layer to display the image.
 Since this underlying layer is full of transparent pixels, nothing actually happens besides making the clipped image transparent.

-Selecting the Brush Tool (B) and painting on the transparent layer, notice how the clipped image starts to become visible again.
+To add content back onto the canvas, select the Brush Tool (B) and paint on the transparent layer.
+Notice how the clipped image starts to become visible again.

 A clipping mask will only allow a clipped layer to appear on visible pixels of the underlying layer.